 To view courses related to the Environmental Humanities being offered at the Fletcher school, please visit this page.

-If you’re interested in joining our mailing list and/or open forum where members can email each other to network, share exciting ideas and new research, and identify ways to collaborate with others in this field, please fill out the form below.
+Please join our mailing list and/or open forum where members can email each other to network, share exciting ideas and new research, and identify ways to collaborate with others in this field.

 Co-Director, Ecologies of Justice

 Henry J. Leir Professor of International Humanitarian Studies, The Fletcher School

 Below is an overview of previous EcoJ events.
 Please visit the GAIA Events Page for news and registration details regarding upcoming events.